-The inspections provided valuable information on the firms’ jerky pet treat manufacturing operations, including ingredients and raw materials used in manufacturing, manufacturing equipment, the heat treating of products, packaging, quality control, sanitation, and product testing.
-Although these inspections helped to identify additional areas that we may investigate, FDA found no evidence indicating that these firms’ jerky pet treats are the cause of pet illnesses in the United States.
+FDA’s inspections of several facilities in China provided valuable information on these firms’ jerky pet treat manufacturing operations, including ingredients and raw materials used in manufacturing, manufacturing equipment, the heat treating of products, packaging, quality control, sanitation, and product testing.
+Although these inspections helped to identify additional areas that we may investigate, FDA found no evidence indicating that these firms’ jerky pet treats are associated with pet illnesses in the United States.

 Are the Establishment Inspection Reports (EIRs) available?

-Yes.
-Please see http://www.fda.gov/AboutFDA/CentersOffices/OfficeofFoods/CVM/CVMFOIAElectronicReadingRoom/default.htm.
-Additional information on EIR conclusions and decisions can be found at: http://www.fda.gov/ICECI/Inspections/FieldManagementDirectives/ucm061430.htm
+Yes, the EIRs relating to FDA’s inspection of the Chinese manufacturing facilities are publicly available.
+Please see the Compliance & Enforcement box at http://www.fda.gov/AboutFDA/CentersOffices/OfficeofFoods/CVM/CVMFOIAElectronicReadingRoom/default.htm.
+Additional information on EIR conclusions and decisions can be found at: http://www.fda.gov/downloads/ICECI/Inspections/FieldManagementDirectives/UCM320617.doc.

 Were there any concerns with the recordkeeping practices of the firms?

 Yes.
-The FDA identified concerns about the record keeping practices of several of the inspected firms.
-In particular, one firm falsified receiving documents for glycerin, which is an ingredient in the jerky pet treats.
+The FDA identified concerns about the record keeping practices of several of the inspected Chinese firms.
+In particular, one firm falsified receiving documents for glycerin, which is a common ingredient in jerky pet treats.

-As a result of the inspection, the Chinese authority, the Administration of Quality Supervision, Inspection and Quarantine (AQSIQ), informed FDA that it had seized products at that firm and suspended exports of its products.
-FDA is further investigating glycerin as a potential source of the illnesses.
+As a result of the inspection, the Chinese authority, the Administration of Quality Supervision, Inspection and Quarantine (AQSIQ), informed FDA that it had seized products at that firm and suspended exports of the firm’s products to the U.S. FDA is further investigating glycerin as a potential source of the reported illnesses in pets.